MMD

 MMD is of Japanese origin, and although there is an English version, it is not always able to communicate smoothly with a Western computer - the program itself usually works without major problems, but content made for the program in Japan, for example, may not load correctly.

-To achieve maximum compatibility, users must first install the full Japanese language and character set on their computer's operating system.
-The computer will then no longer convert the hiragana, katakana and kanji characters in the files to the Western "romaji" character set, but will store them in their original form and MMD will be able to read them correctly.
+For maximum compatibility, the user must first install the full Japanese language and character set on their computer's operating system.
+After this, the computer will no longer Convert the hiragana, katakana, and kanji characters in the files to the herring salad of the Western “romaji character set”, but will save them in their original form and MMD will be able to read them correctly.

-Related to the former, a common problem is the "missing" textures of some character models downloaded as zip files from the web, which in turn leads to "all-white characters".
-The textures are not actually missing, but they do not load/merge with the character.
-This is mostly due to the decompiler used not being able to correctly decode the kanji character names of the files.
-A .pmx or older .pmd file in a character file will look for textures with exactly the names the character author has set them to, and the decrypter must not "apply" to the file names at all, but must decrypt them exactly as they are entered into the character file.
-One program that can extract the files is ZipExtractor.
-(Another option is of course to open the .pmx file with an editor and manually enter each texture into the character set with new names, but I don't prefer this myself because there are a considerable number of file names to change.)
+Related to the former, a common problem is the “lack” of textures in some of the character models downloaded from the web as zip files, which in turn leads to “all-white characters”.
+Textures aren’t actually missing, but they don’t load / merge into the character.
+This is due to the most commonly used decompressor that has not been able to decompress the kanji characters in files correctly.
+An .pmx or older .pmd file that contains character data will look for textures with exactly the names specified by the author of the character, and the decompressor must not “apply” to the file names at all, but must extract them exactly as they were entered in the character.
+One program that is able to extract files is ZipExtractor.
+(Another option, of course, is to open the .pmx file with an editor and manually enter each texture to be outlined with new names, however, I personally do not prefer this because there are a considerable number of filenames to change.)

-To avoid compatibility errors, it is also recommended to always run the MMD application with a "Japanese localization" - this is done with a separate program that will put itself "between" the MMD and the operating system and tell the MMD that it is a native Japanese operating system.
+To avoid compatibility errors, you should always run the MMD application with “Japanese localization” - this is done with a separate program that “sits” between the MMD and the operating system and tells MMD that it is a native Japanese operating system.

 Finding content